Disclaimer: This post contains affiliate links.

 The Kram Cardi was designed with my fans in mind.
 If you’ve never made a cardigan or sweater or any garment before then this should be perfect!
 During the CAL you’ll probably learn some new skills but I’ll be here every step to of the way.
 Skills you’ll need (but can learn as you go) include foundation stitches, single crochet, double crochet, working in the front loop, blocking and seaming.
 I took as many photos as I could throughout the process to try to be as clear as possible.

 The pattern will be available here on my blog completely FREE.
 That’s right, there’s no need to purchase the pattern at all.
-However, I have made an Official Kram Cardi PDF that is available for purchase for $2 (yep, only $2!).
+However, I have made an Official Kram Cardi PDF that is available for purchase.
 This will come in handy if you’d like the pattern in it’s entirety to print free of ads.
 I will have the link to purchase next week.

 Please keep in mind you do NOT need to purchase the PDF to participate in this CAL.

 The CAL will be broken up into 5 parts from 8/14/15 to 9/25/15.
 Honestly, I could whip out a sweater in a few days but I want to make we go at a nice comfortable pace.
 Here is the schedule (I will add links to each part as they are posted).

 Week 0 (this post): Pick a Size and Gather Supplies

 Week 6 (9/25/15): Yarn Giveaway Winner is Announced